pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ## Things to know before the code review

-Why is code review important?
+Why is code review so important?

 * Eliminate bugs early
 * Make the project maintainable in the long run